 Dr. Eric Palmer

-Information Technology Director and Senior Scientist
+Technology Director and Senior Scientist

-Currently resides in AZ
+Currently resides in Arizona

-Targets of Interest: Icy satellites, Moon, Vesta
+Targets of Interest: Icy Satellites, Moon, Vesta, Bennu, DART

 Dr. Eric Palmer is interested in the stability and transport of carbon dioxide on Iapetus, the photolytic generation of carbon dioxide, and the aqueous alteration of the CM chondrites.
 He is an expert in the application of spectrophotoclinometric technics to the determination of small body topography, shape and surface scattering properties.
 He has developed navigation software for surface rovers using only a terrain model and the horizon.`

-Past Projects
+Active Projects

 Principal Investigator